peterdalle/semproducible/README.md

 1. Give semproducible a data frame.
 2. Semproducible creates a covariance matrix of your data frame.
-3. Semproducible generates code for both the covariance matrix and code to run the SEM model using the `lavaan` package.
+3. Semproducible generates R code for both the covariance matrix and code necessary to run the SEM model using `lavaan`.

 # Example